Powerlearnproject/se-assignment-5-Mfumo24/README.md

 3. User Interface Overview:
    - Explain the main components of the VS Code user interface.
 Identify and describe the purpose of the Activity Bar, Side Bar, Editor Group, and Status Bar.

+ 1. Activity Bar (Left Side):
+    * Provides quick access to various features and extensions.
+    * Icons represent different areas, such as:
+    * File Explorer (folder icon)
+    * Search (magnifying glass icon)
+    * Debug (bug icon)
+    * Extensions (puzzle piece icon)
+    * Git (Git logo icon)

+  2. Side Bar (Left Side):
+    * Displays information related to the currently open project.
+    * Includes sections like:
+    * Problems (error and warning messages)
+    * Debug (debug console and variable inspection)

+  3. Editor Group (Central Area):
+ They consist of:
+    * Editor (code editing area)
+    * Tabs (open files and switching between them)
+    * Split Editor (split the editor into multiple panes)

+  4. Status Bar (Bottom):
+ They displays information about the current file, such as
+    * File name and path
+    * Line and column numbers
+    * Error and warning messages
+    * Git status and branch
+    * Language and encoding

 4. Command Palette:
    - What is the Command Palette in VS Code, and how can it be accessed?
 Provide examples of common tasks that can be performed using the Command Palette.